Ed O'Neill: Professional football career

 O'Neill was signed as an undrafted free agent by the Pittsburgh Steelers in 1969 under rookie head coach Chuck Noll but was cut in training camp, having to compete with fellow rookie defensive linemen Joe Greene and L.C.
 Greenwood for a roster spot.
 Both became key members of the Steel Curtain defense during the Steelers success in the 1970s.

-Later, while on Married... with Children, O'Neill played a former high school football star who had failed to make it big and frequently reminisced about his "glory days" at Polk High ("I once scored four touchdowns in a single game").
+Later, on Married... with Children, O'Neill played a former high school football star who had failed to make it big and frequently reminisced about his "glory days" at Polk High ("I once scored four touchdowns in a single game").

 O'Neill worked as a substitute social studies teacher at his alma mater Ursuline High School before becoming an actor.